 - Monitored items specifies all the metric items for the selected alarm dimension.
 You can use the quick search box to easily find metric items:

 - Statistics interval specifies the length of the interval between statistical measurements.
 The default setting is 5 minutes.

 - Last times specifies the number of statistical cycles for which an alarm which is triggered when the value of the metric item continuously exceeds the threshold value in several consecutive statistical cycles.

 - Statistics method: specifies the statistical indicator calculated for this metric item.
 For the OSS monitoring service, the statistical method is set as Monitoring Value.

 - Click + Add alarm rules to set additional metric item alarm rules.

 - Click Delete next to the expected alarm rule to delete it.

-If you have set alarm contract groups, they are displayed on the interface.
+If you have set alarm contract groups following the Manage alarm contact, they are displayed on the interface.
 If you have not set alarm contact groups, click Quickly create a contact group and follow the prompts to create a group.
-For more information, see Manage alarm contact.

 Currently, alarm rules can be created without requiring prior association to a bucket.
 If you delete a bucket, any associated alarm rules are not deleted.
 Before deleting a bucket, we recommend that you delete any corresponding alarm rules first.